Frequently Asked Questions

 I've heard you have a dual-enrollment program with Bluegrass Community and Technical College.
 Where can I find more info on that?

 We do!
 The BCTCBlue+ program is designed for BCTC students who intend to complete an associate in arts or science (AA or AS) degree and then transfer to UK.
 The program will allow you to take up to 12 credit hours of pre-major or major coursework at UK for BCTC prices while simultaneously pursuing your AA or AS degree at BCTC.
-You can find more information on the program on BCTC's website here or by contacting the program coordinator, Kelsey Carew, at firstname.lastname@example.org.
+You can find more information on the program on BCTC's website here or by contacting the program coordinator, Annie Denton, at firstname.lastname@example.org.

 If I have dual-credit coursework, should I apply as a transfer student?